 The present mansion was built in the 1690s and contains the National Trust's finest art collection, including paintings by Turner, van Dyck, Reynolds and Blake, elaborate carvings by Grinling Gibbons and many classical sculptures.
-The House is open Sat–Wed mid-March to end-October; admission for non-NT members (2017) is £13.50.
+The House is open daily except for a few days at Christmas; admission for non-NT members (2019) is £14.40.

 There is no charge to enter Petworth Park, landscaped by Lancelot “Capability” Brown in the 1750s and widely acknowledged to be one of his finest creations.
 Seen from the house, the gradual transition from the parkland with its lakes and clumps of trees to the woods in the distance looks entirely natural but required an immense project to achieve.
 It is open all year round from 8am to dusk.

 For a longer outing you can complete a Circular Walk back to Pulborough on a more southerly route between the A283 and the Rother valley, with views of the South Downs along the way.
 This is a mixed landscape of farmland and wooded commons, with Hesworth Common being particularly attractive.
 The route passes two fine old churches at Fittleworth and Stopham, and crosses back over the River Arun on the medieval Stopham Bridge.
-The final 4 km are the same as Extra Walk 39 (Amberley to Pulborough).
+The final 4 km are the same as the Amberley to Pulborough walk (#39).

 If you want to shorten this option you could take the bus to or from Fittleworth or Stopham, where the afternoon route meets the A283 (see Transport below).

-There is a half-hourly service from London Victoria to Pulborough (hourly in the evening and all day on Sundays), taking about 1 hour 15 minutes.
+There is a half-hourly service from Victoria to Pulborough (hourly on Sundays), taking 1 hour 15 minutes.

-There is no station in Petworth but a direct bus route along the A283 to Pulborough station.
-At the end of the Main Walk you will need to catch Bus 1 from Market Square; this runs hourly (Mon–Sat) and two-hourly (Sun & BH) up to about 7pm.
+There is no station in Petworth but a direct bus route along the A283 to Pulborough station: Stagecoach 1 runs hourly (Mon–Sat) and two-hourly (Sun & BH) up to about 7pm.

-Take the train nearest to 09:00 from Victoria to Pulborough (or 09:30 if you don't mind a late lunch).
+Take the train nearest to 09:20 from Victoria to Pulborough.

-There are no refreshment places on the walk route until you reach Petworth, after 12 km.
-There are two pubs near the town centre which offer similarly up-market lunch menus: the refurbished Angel Inn (01798-344445) has a beer garden and serves food up to 2.30pm; The Star (01798-342569) has a patio area on Market Square and serves “classic recipes with a creative twist” up to 2pm (3pm weekends, possibly later).
+There are no refreshment places on the walk route until you reach Petworth (after 12 km), which has two pubs near the town centre.
+The Angel Inn (01798-344445) has a fairly up-market menu; The Star (01798-368114) has a patio area on Market Square and serves traditional pub food to 2.30pm Mon‐Fri, all day at weekends.
 Some of the cafés and tearooms in the town (like Tiffins: see below) also do light lunches.

-If you are visiting Petworth House you could have lunch in its Audit Room Café and/or tea in its Servants' Hall Coffee Shop, which are open until 5pm on days when the house is open (and to 3.30pm on some extra days in winter, when the NT shop is open).
+If you are visiting Petworth House you could have lunch in its Audit Room Café and/or tea in its Servants' Hall Coffee Shop, which are open until 5pm (earlier in winter).

 The suggested place to stop for refreshment on the Circular Walk is the White Hart (01798-874903) at Stopham Bridge, a picturesque spot by the River Arun 2¼ km before the finish.
 There are some fast food shops near Pulborough station (and the taxi office has been known to sell hot drinks and cakes), but if you have a long wait for a train you could make a short detour to the Banyan Tree (01798-874141), an Indian restaurant with a bar & café.